upbound/docs/content/all-spaces/observability.md

   exportPipeline:
     metrics: [otlphttp]
     traces: [otlphttp]
+    logs: [otlphttp]
 ```

 The `controlPlaneSelector` field specifies the control planes that use this configuration.
 The `exporters` field specifies the configuration for the exporters.
 Each exporter configuration is unique and corresponds to its [OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/#exporters).
 The `exportPipeline` field specifies the control plane pipelines that send telemetry data to the exporters.
-The `metrics` and `traces` fields specify the names of the pipelines the control planes use to send metrics and traces, respectively.
+The `metrics`, `traces` and `logs` fields specify the names of the pipelines the control planes use to send metrics, traces, and logs respectively.
 The names of the pipelines correspond to the `exporters` in the OpenTelemetry Collector [service pipeline configuration](https://opentelemetry.io/docs/collector/configuration/#pipelines).

 ### Usage